 The Board also oversees privacy matters including the global privacy program.
-Allegion's chief privacy officer is responsible for and leads the Company's global privacy program, providing at least an annual update to the Board.
+Allegion's Chief Privacy Officer is responsible for and leads the Company's Global Privacy Program, providing periodic updates to the Board as necessary.
 The Global Privacy Program is a comprehensive program that addresses privacy regulations and laws applicable to our businesses globally including the GDPR and the CCPA.
-We have various privacy policies, statements, and notices, as well as accompanying procedures that govern how we collect, store, protect, and use customer, employee, and business partner data.
+We have various privacy policies, statements and notices, as well as accompanying procedures, that govern how we collect, store, protect and use customer, employee and business partner data.
 We also train our employees on our privacy policies, statements, notices, and procedures.